-They survived the California fires -- now the crisis is finding housing
+They survived the California fires.
+Now, the crisis is finding housing

 Santa Rosa, California (CNN)Laurie Martinez has slept in a tent every night since a fire ripped through her neighborhood in Santa Rosa, California.

-She walked several blocks to a local center on Wednesday to find out what help is available and began the process of piecing her life together after the fire.
+She walked several blocks to a local center on Wednesday to find out what help is available and began the process of piecing her life back together.

 "Everyone has to start over," she said.